Monterrey, Mexico

 What do expats in Monterrey appreciate most about the local culture?

 "Expats living in Monterrey appreciate the city's vibrant and friendly culture.
 Locals are known for their warmth and hospitality towards newcomers, making it easy for expats to feel quickly at home.
 The city is renowned for its delicious, authentic cuisine and its wide variety of local craft beers which make for an enjoyable eating and drinking experience.
 The area also offers a wealth of cultural activities, such as a vibrant art scene, family-friendly attractions, and vibrant nightlife.
 Monterrey is often associated with its superbly preserved colonial architecture, providing a scenic backdrop throughout the city.
-Lastly, expats often mention the reasonable cost of living and convenient transportation in Monterrey, making it an ideal destination for those seeking to move here," commented one expat who made the move to Monterrey.
+Lastly, expats often mention the reasonable cost of living and convenient transportation in Monterrey, making it an ideal destination for those seeking to move here," explained one expat living in Monterrey, Mexico.

 What do expats find most challenging?